 Recall that a morphism of schemes is a \emph{universal homeomorphism} if and only if it is integral, radicial and surjective (\cite[Cor.
 18.12.11]{EGA4}).
 We have the following topological invariance of $\mathcal{SH}$ due to Elmanto-Khan: \begin{lemma}[\textrm{\cite[Thm.
-2.1.1]{EK}}] For $\mathcal{P}$ a collection of prime numbers, if every prime in $\mathcal{P}$ is invertible in $\Lambda$, then the motivic $\infty$-category $\mathcal{SH}(-,\Lambda)$ is \emph{topologically invariant} when restricted to schemes where every prime outside $\mathcal{P}$ is invertible, that is, for any universal homeomorphism of such schemes $f:T\to S$, the functor $f^*:\mathcal{SH}(S,\Lambda)\to\mathcal{SH}(T,\Lambda)$ is an equivalence.
+2.1.1]{EK}}] For $\mathfrak{P}$ a collection of prime numbers, the motivic $\infty$-category $\mathcal{SH}(-)[\mathfrak{P}^{-1}]$ is \emph{topologically invariant} when restricted to schemes where every prime outside $\mathfrak{S}$ is invertible, that is, for any universal homeomorphism of such schemes $f:T\to S$, the functor $f^*:\mathcal{SH}(S)[\mathfrak{P}^{-1}]\to\mathcal{SH}(T)[\mathfrak{P}^{-1}]$ is an equivalence.